 docker login cgc-images.sbgenomics.com

-- Install your tools on the image;
+- Install your tool in the image.

-- Commit your image;
+- Commit your image.

 Open a Docker image